apollographql/router/.changesets/feat_bnjjj_feat_284.md

 ### Add 'subgraph_on_graphql_error' selector for subgraph ([PR #5622](https://github.com/apollographql/router/pull/5622))

-`on_graphql_error` exists for router and supergraph, but not for subgraph.
-This adds support for `subgraph_on_graphql_error` selector for symmetry and to also allow easy detection of which subgraphs requests contain graphql errors in response body.
+The router now supports the `subgraph_on_graphql_error` selector for the subgraph service, which it already supported for the router and supergraph services.
+Subgraph service support enables easier detection of GraphQL errors in response bodies of subgraph requests.

+An example configuration with `subgraph_on_graphql_error` configured:

 ```yaml
 telemetry: